washable-alt/washable-alt/Day33/README.md

 31°8′15″E 31 degrees East of Prime Meridian

 For the Sunrise and Sunset API, twilight is the period of time before sunrise and after sunset, in which the atmosphere is partially illuminated by the sun, being neither totally dark or completely lit.

+Goal: To automate sending of email when the ISS is overhead of your current longitude and latitude.

+Automate using crontab and VirtualBox, as long as the VirtualBox is not being shut down.
+Crontab allows the file to be run every 60 seconds.

+`* * * * * /path/to/your-bash-script-name.sh`

+If you are using the crontab to automate the sending of email, then you need to comment out the time.sleep(60) and change the `while` loop to an `if` statement.

+I automate it into trash because I do not want to see the mail if the ISS station is not overhead of me.
+Nonetheless, I still can see the coordinates of the ISS station.